Carbapenem-resistant Enterobacteriaceae (CRE) and other Carbapenem-Resistant Organisms

 Cause: Carbapenem-resistant Enterobacterales (CRE) and other carbapenem-resistant organisms (CRO) are a significant public health concern and contribute to the growing problem of antibiotic resistance.
 The Enterobacterales constitute a large order of Gram-negative bacilli, many of which are normal inhabitants of the intestinal tract in humans, other mammals, and birds.
 Enterobacterales most commonly encountered in healthcare settings include the genera, Citrobacter, Enterobacter, Escherichia, Klebsiella, Morganella, Proteus, Providencia, and Serratia.
 Other frequently encountered carbapenem-resistant Gram-negative organisms (not in the order, Enterobacterales) include Acinetobacter and Pseudomonas.
 They are common inhabitants of soil and water and may colonize human skin (both), intestines (Pseudomonas), and other body sites.

-Carbapenem antibiotics (doripenem, ertapenem, imipenem, and meropenem) are broad spectrum (active against many different groups of bacteria) and usually reserved for severe life-threatening infections.
+Carbapenem antibiotics (ertapenem, imipenem, and meropenem) are broad spectrum (active against many different groups of bacteria) and usually reserved for severe life-threatening infections.
 Certain Gram-negative bacilli, including the Enterobacterales, Pseudomonas, and Acinetobacter, have developed carbapenem resistance which limits options for treating infections due to these organisms.
 The mechanism of resistance can be varied; most concerning are carbapenemases, enzymes produced by bacteria that directly inactivate carbapenems.
-Carbapenemase genes transmitted on plasmids are primarily responsible for the worldwide spread of CP-CRE.
+Carbapenemase genes can be transmitted on plasmids.
+This "horizontal inheritance" is primarily responsible for the worldwide spread of carbapenemase producing organisms (CPO).

 Illness and treatment: Healthy people usually do not get infections due to CR-organisms (CRO).
 These bacteria can colonize body sites and cause no symptoms.
-CRO infections occur most commonly in patients who have long term hospitalizations, invasive medical devices (e.g., ventilators, bladder catheters, or intravenous catheters), and have received multiple antibiotics.
+CRO infections occur most commonly in patients who have long term hospitalizations, invasive medical devices (e.g., ventilators, bladder catheters, or intravenous catheters), or have international healthcare.
 Few antibiotics are effective against CRO.
 Infectious Disease consultation should be considered for guidance on treating infections.
-Decolonization should not be attempted except in extremely rare situation.
+Decolonization should not be attempted except in extremely rare situations.

-Sources: The most common sources for colonization or infection with CRO are from health care worker's hands and other contaminated objects in the healthcare environment.
+Sources: In the US, the most common sources for colonization or infection with CRO are from health care worker's hands and other contaminated objects in the healthcare environment.

 Additional Risks: The outcomes from infections due to resistant bacteria are generally worse than from infections due to antibiotic sensitive bacteria.
 For CRE, the mortality rate associated with blood stream infections has been reported to be 50%.

-Prevention: The best way to prevent colonization and infections with CRO is through strict infection control precautions in healthcare settings including hand washing; placing patients infected with CRE on "contact precautions" (private room, caring for patient with gloves and gown); minimizing the use of invasive devices such as central venous lines, urinary catheters and ventilators; and using antibiotics only when necessary and for the minimum time.
+Prevention: The best way to prevent colonization and infections with CRO is through implementation of appropriate infection control precautions in healthcare settings including hand washing; placing patients infected with CRE on transmission based precautions; minimizing the use of invasive devices; and using antibiotics only when necessary and for the minimum time.

 Purpose of Reporting and Surveillance